Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 Your job is to make a class that _wraps the Date object_.
 Your class should have a Date it keeps internally.
 It should be able to instantiate itself with the same parameters that are used with the Date Object.

+Your date library should inlcude unit tests for all of it's functions.
+Writing these as you work might be a good idea.

 **Challenge 1**

 The Date Object can be instantiated with a date string, with a list of parameter for: year, month, date, hours, mins, secs, or with another Date object.